 - Most students complete a course equal to or higher than 201 in any language.

-- Some students use a transfer course or a qualifying score on an AP or IB exam.
+- Some students use a transfer course or a qualifying score on an AP or IB exam, or on an AS or A-Level course.
 This may need to be supplemented by a placement test (which may include an oral interview) to place into a course above 201, thereby satisfying the language requirement.

 - Students whose primary language is not English may receive a waiver of the foreign language requirement.